Editorial Standards

 Accuracy and Corrections

 LGAI seeks to base its work on verifiable information.
+LGAI assimilates and examines very large volumes of public records — often thousands of pages per jurisdiction — and public records at that scale are voluminous, inconsistent, and occasionally wrong at the source.
+LGAI publishes or links the same primary source documents its research relies on, so that members of the public can independently verify findings against the underlying record.
 When LGAI becomes aware of a material factual error in a published document, it will consider appropriate corrections in good faith.
-LGAI maintains a Corrections Log for material revisions.
+LGAI maintains a public Corrections Log for material revisions.

 LGAI does not undertake to notify any individual or entity prior to publication, nor does it commit to any specific process or timeline for considering corrections or responses.
 Any decision to provide advance notice or to revise published material remains within LGAI's sole discretion.